Azure/azure-batch-software-entitlement/docs/walkthrough.md

 ### Checking a thumbprint

-Once you've selected a thumbprint for use, you can verify it using `sestest` (Substitute your own thumbprint for `XXX`).
+Once you've selected a thumbprint for use, you can verify it using `sestest` (Substitute your own thumbprint for `XXX`):

 ``` PowerShell
 .\sestest find-certificate --thumbprint XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-For a thumbprint containing whitespace (as it will if copied from the Windows certificate properties dialog), wrap the thumbprint in quotes.
+For a thumbprint containing whitespace (as it will if copied from the Windows certificate properties dialog), wrap the thumbprint in quotes:

 ``` PowerShell
 .\sestest find-certificate --thumbprint "XX XX XX XX XX XX XX XX XX XX XX XX XX XX XX XX XX XX XX XX"